-Tropes A to B (Berserk Button) | Tropes C to D (Call-Back, Cliffhanger) | Tropes E to F (Famous Last Words) | Tropes G to J | Tropes K to M | Tropes N to P (Oh, Crap!) | Tropes Q to S (Shout-Out) | Tropes T to Z (Wham Episode)
+Tropes A to B (Adaptation-Induced Plot Hole, Arc Villain, Berserk Button, Big Brother Instinct, Bowdlerise) | Tropes C to D (Call-Back, Chekhovs Gun, Cliffhanger, Combat Pragmatist, Crouching Moron, Hidden Badass, Deconstructed Character Archetype) | Tropes E to F (Famous Last Words, Foreshadowing) | Tropes G to J | Tropes K to M (Laser-Guided Karma, Logical Weakness, Moral Myopia) | Tropes N to P (Nice Job Fixing It, Villain, Oh, Crap!, O.O.C.
+Is Serious Business) | Tropes Q to S (Referenced By, Shout-Out, Spanner in the Works, Superpower Lottery) | Tropes T to Z (Wham Episode, Wham Line)

-Let's face it, Oda is One of Us, and his work contains tons of references to other works, which can range from literature classics, to movies or even music, real life events and places and historical figures, especially pirates.
+Let's face it, Eiichiro Oda is One of Us, and his work contains tons of references to other works, which can range from literature classics, to movies or even music, real life events and places and historical figures, especially pirates.

 - Saint Jalmack the Celestial Dragon's cube-shaped air helmet looks a lot like the ones at the end of WALLE.

 - The maw of Bowin Archipelago looks a lot like Unicron.

 - Another one to the original Gundam: in Sabaody Archipelago, after Luffy punches Saint Charlos, Saint Shalulia exclaims in shock that "he's never even been hit by his father", referencing the famous Bright Slap scene.

 - In Funimation's dub of Episode 121, you can hear a faint "My leg!" during the battle scene in the beginning.